trewknowledge/GDPR/README.txt

 1. The Data User is able to submit a request to be erased from the site using a shortcode.
 1. When a request is made, the Data User will receive an email confirmation to confirm the deletion request.
 1.
    1. after email confirmation, the user request is added to the requests table for review by the Administrator.
-The Administrator can also add user manually with an email look up and review.
+The Administrator can also add a user manually with an email look up and review.
-   1. if the Data User has content published on the site for any post types, or comments, they will be added to this table.
-If they do not have any content, they will receive a confirmation of erasure request and be provided a 6 digit Token for safe keeping after erasure in case of recover data needs.
+   1. if the Data User has content published on the site for any post types or comments, they will be added to this table.
+If they do not have any content, they will receive a confirmation of erasure request and be provided a 6 digit Token for safekeeping after erasure in case of recover data needs.
 1.
    1. the requests table allows the Administrator to reassign any content to another user or delete it.
    1. In the event of comments, the Data User’s content would be made anonymous.

 == Audit Log ==

-1. Everything the Data User does from registration, providing consent to privacy policy, terms of service and requests is logged and encrypted in a database.
+1. Everything the Data User does from registration, providing consent to the privacy policy, terms of service and requests is logged and encrypted in a database.
 1. Data breach notifications are also logged to all users.
 1. Using the Data User's email, we can retrieve this information and display it.
 1. If the Data User has been removed from the site, this encrypted log is deleted from the database and saved as an encrypted file inside the plugin folder.